 The cover: It doesn’t come off too easy.
 I felt like the Aspire Archon’s case sometimes just fell off whenever it felt like it.
 This hasn’t happened once with the Gusto Mini.

 The window on the side: It has sharp edges.
 I didn’t like the way it felt against my finger.
 With repeated use, it actually left a little scratchy-mark on my finger.
 I think the edges need to be smoothed off a bit, or something needs to be added there.
 I know that’s a ridiculous thing to moan about, but with so many GREAT vape devices out there, you need to have all your ducks in a row before you release it.
 It just feels like it’s missing a bit, even though I know it’s not.
-That’s also where air is sucked into the device, so a plastic or glass window would prevent that nd restrict airflow.
+That’s also where air is sucked into the device, so a plastic or glass window would prevent that and restrict the airflow.

 (I refuse to believe I’m the only one who’s moaned about the sharp edges.)